Here is a Honda promotional pamphlet on the C90 Delux - a very smart, spiffy looking unit. After all, you do meet the nicest people on a Honda.

 Here is a link to all his videos:

-He has a quick over view series (which is still more detailed than anything elseI have seen on the net) on both How to Deisassemble and How to Rebuild the Engine.
+He has a quick over view series (which is still more detailed than anything elseI have seen on the net) on both How to Disassemble and How to Rebuild the Engine.
 And he also has a full 9 part series, very detailed series on the Rebuild - about 11 hours of viewing just on the rebuild.
 I suggest you watch them all.

 I have linked to the first video in both the Short Series and the Detailed Series below - you should be able to follow on to subsequent parts after you've finished Part 1.
 I can't stress enough - watch them - you will learn heaps.